vgl-iisc/morsegram/README.md

 ---
 # Requirements

-To compile and execute this code, you will need Cmake > 3.1.8, Boost > 1.58, OpenCL 1.1 (implicitly available along with CUDA > 10.1), OpenMP and python with the following packages:
+To compile and execute this code, you will need following libraries:

-1. vtk
+1. Cmake
-2. scikit-image
+2. Boost
-3. SimpleITK
+3. OpenCL 1.1
-4. ITK
+4. OpenMP
-5. numpy/scipy
+5. CUDA > 10.1
-6. numba

 ## Tested on / System requirements